montioo/backyardbot/development_info.md

 Data shared between plugins:
 - timetable (maintained by tt plugin but readable by everybody)
 - zones (some for actuator plugin)

-## Future features:
-- MultiActuator: Manages multiple actuators in a way that only one is active at a time.
-This can help keep the pressure up if all sprinklers are supplied with water from the same source.
-- Sensors:
-  - read data periodically (or by demand?) and write it to DB
-- Watering duration based on sensor readings:
-  - Using this can be simple because values can expose a scalar value
-  - *Modifier* takes sensor reading and planned watering duration and outputs new duration
-  - => how to tweak the modifier?
-I guess this would be part of the timetable plugin?
-  - Or if advanced *Modifiers* should be possible (chaining, multi-input, whatever) some sort of advanced UI?
-But still can stay with tt plugin I'd say.
-- User authentication